-Violations of the Student Code of Conduct or Residence Life Standards in the handbook may be referred to the Student Conduct Office and the Residential Adjudication Board (ResBoard) for adjudication.
+Violations of the Student Code of Conduct or Residence Life Standards in the Resident Student Handbook may be referred to the Student Conduct Office or the Residential Adjudication Board (ResBoard) for adjudication.
 Mason has a process in place to resolve conduct cases.
 To learn more about the Conduct Process, we encourage you to go to the Office of Student Conduct’s website.
 There you will learn more about the Conduct Process and the appeals process.